mikenguyen13/data_analysis/_book/25-event-study.md

 **Steps**:

-1. Event Identification: (e.g., dividends, M&A, stock buyback, laws or regulation, privatization vs. nationalization, celebrity endorsements, name changes, or brand extensions etc.).
+1. Event Identification: (e.g., dividends, M&A, stock buyback, laws or regulation, privatization vs. nationalization, celebrity endorsements, name changes, or brand extensions etc. To see the list of events in US and international, see WRDS **S&P Capital IQ Key Developments**).
 Events must affect either cash flows or on the discount rate of firms [@sorescu2017, p.
 191]
     1. Estimation window: Normal return expected return ($T_0 \to T_1$) (sometimes include days before to capture leakages).

         -   Recommendation by [@moorman2004assessing, p.
 13] is to use 250 days before the event (and 45-day between the estimation window and the event window).

-            -   [@wiles2012] used estimation window ending 6 days before the event.
+            -   [@wiles2012] used an 90-trading-day estimation window ending 6 days before the event (this is consistent with the finance literature).

             -   [@gielens2008] 260 to 10 days before or 300 to 46 days before

+            -   [@tirunillai2012does] estimation window of 255 days and ends 46 days before the event.

         -   Similarly, [@mcwilliams1997a] and [@fornell2006a] 255 days ending 46 days before the event date